TheRektafire/freemusic/README.md

 # Central repo for all my copyright free songs
-Often when i'm looking for royalty free/copyright free songs to use online I tend to come across these content creators that supposedly make so called "copyright free music" that either
+Often when i'm looking for royalty free/copyright free songs to use online I tend to come across these content creators that supposedly make so called "copyright free music" that either:

-**A)** doesn't specify any actual license, at most you'll usually get a "lol you can totally use it in your videos for free bro", which doesn't fill me with much legal confidence, or **B)** it just straight up isn't actually copyright free and you're highly likely to get a content ID claim or some equivalent
+**A)** doesn't specify any actual license, at most you'll usually get a "lol you can totally use it in your videos for free bro", which doesn't fill me with much legal confidence,

+or **B)** it just straight up isn't actually copyright free and you're highly likely to get a content ID claim or some equivalent

 The person who wrote the [suckless](https://suckless.org/sucks/) site should add a "music' section and add specifically that to it due to how much it sucks...